vlitzke/jekyll-theme-prologue/reading-list.md

 - Kimmerer, Robin Wall: *Braiding Sweetgrass*
 - McDermid, Val: *The Mermaids Singing*
 - Murakami, Haruki: *What I Talk About When I Talk About Running*
-- Orwell, George: *Down and Out in Paris and London*
 - Penny, Louise: *Still Life*
 - Reilly, Matthew: *The Secret Runners of New York*
 - Rushdie, Salman: *The Golden House*